simon-im-security/ASD-Live-Fire-Exchange-Program/README.md

 ### 🔎 Scenario: Email Dumper

-A suspicious alert has been triggered on a Windows host.
-The attacker used native Windows tools such as PowerShell and Certutil to drop and execute a payload (`agent.exe`) designed to steal Outlook email data.
-Your objective is to identify the source of compromise, track how the malware was deployed, and remove its persistence mechanisms.
+A security alert from the EDR system has flagged unusual command-line activity on a Windows host belonging to a university staff member.
+Early indications show the use of native Windows tools to download and run an unknown payload.
+Your task is to investigate the host, confirm if email data was targeted, and fully remediate the system.

 ---